 Our state network project is thriving!

-Coming into the end of our first year with full-time state advocacy organizers in seven states – CA, FL, MS, NC, NJ, OH and TN – the National Partnership, through generous funding from the Robert Wood Johnson Foundation, has made great strides in developing advocacy partnerships and advancing policy change.
+Coming into the end of our first year with full-time state advocacy organizers in seven states – CA, FL, MS, NC, NJ, OH and TN – the Safe Routes Partnership, through generous funding from the Robert Wood Johnson Foundation, has made great strides in developing advocacy partnerships and advancing policy change.
 Our overarching goal is to continue improving the built environment and advancing associated policy change, with an emphasis on serving lower-income communities to help reverse the childhood obesity epidemic by 2015.
 A sampling of our recent success includes:

 - CA – Working with partners and key decision makers to ensure that opportunities for implementation of climate change legislation are addressed for bicycle and pedestrian projects within underserved communities around the state – read more at our CA Blog.